sjiangDA/SasSubmit/Readme.md

 * Configure SAS, this only need to be done once.
     - Change the shortcuts in SAS to be:
         + F4: log; gsubmit buf = default
-    - You can do it manually:
+    - Please follow these steps:
         + Open SAS, in the command box in the top left of SAS program, type in `keys` and press `Enter`
         <p align="center">
           <img src="figures/configure_sas_01.png">